hanshoi/python_web_course/material/python/data_types.md

 > Note that string only supports ASCII characters.

+For more string operations please refer to Pythons own documentation [here](https://docs.python.org/2/library/string.html).

 ### None
 None is the null variable of Python.
 This means empty variable.
 Variable with nothing in it.

 ```python
 myvar = None
 ```

 > You can't convert into None.
 Like True or False, None is always the one and only instance in Python,
 > so some different rules apply.
 But more of this later.

 ## Container Types
 Container types are those that contains other data.

 ### list
 List is a basic list of things (variables).
 List is usually encompassed with square bracets [] and all variables are separated with **,**.
 List is always mutable (you can change it's content) and ordered (items stays in order given).

 ```python